thegenathor17/thegenathor17.github.io/README.md

-# thegenathor17.github.io
+# A little blog
-A little blog for y'all
+you know, i wanna have an online blog :D